mpmarenco/data-engineer-test/README.md

 device_type

-Even though during data exploration all the fields except form "time" had the especified data type the application stills validate the data agains the event specification.
+Even though during data exploration all the fields except form "time" had the especified data type the application validate the data againts the event specification.

 ```bash
 {